geudde/attic-chest/pages/13.reference/01.porden/docs.md

 He seized the wanderer, reckless of its weight,

-And swift thro' ether wing'd his radiant flight ;
+And swift thro' ether wing'd his radiant flight;

 Soon o'er the gulf he hung — -the orb he cast,